fafalone/UIRibbonDemoAdvanced/README.md

 Most stock versions of Windows 7 do not support color fonts, so while the Direct2D RichEdit will work, emojis won't be in color.

  ## Changelog
+(Version 4.1.4, 20 Feb 2025)\
+-There's a new, more complex MiniToolbar that pops up on RichEdit right click or from the button when Context #1 is selected.\
+-Other resource IDs being identical to command ids caused names reported by the log to be  e.g. Command_LabelTitle_ResId instead of command.
+This is just cosmetic in the log, it didn't affect program operation.\
+-Set Galleries PictureBox HasDC to False to avoid visual glitching on Win7; same notes apply as with the form.\
+-Set As Ribbon Colors now skips items you didn't pick a color for.\
+-Cursor flickering fixed and performance improved by no longer forcing the I-beam on the WM_SETCURSOR message; I don't even recall why I was doing that.\
+-Inserting a picture on Win7 no longer takes over the clipboard.
+The new method also  replaces the EM_SETIMAGE way so the resize function can work; for some reason images inserted with EM_SETIMAGE aren't recognized as OLE objects by IRichEditOle.
+You can switch back by changing dbg_richedusesetimage to 1.\

 (Version 4.0.3, 18 Feb 2025) Switched to alternate `RGBToHSB` algorithm from wqweto, since the original was overflowing in some cases.

 (Version 4.0.2, 18 Feb 2025) Minor adjustments to some string contents and build settings.
 No code or XML changes.